rFathi03/RegressionModels/README.md

 **2. Logistic Regression (Classification):**

-This section delves into logistic regression for classification tasks.
-Here, you'll:
+This section delves into logistic regression for classification tasks, and it is required to:

   * Utilize the Iris dataset, where samples from C2 and C3 will be combined to form a new class, C2.
   * Split the C1 class into two sets: 40 samples for training and 10 samples for testing.